 Mujahadah #6 – We are often left alone with no one listening to us

-Most of the time, in our Da’wah, Allah SWT tests us with small numbers.
-Sometimes, we are even left alone, with no one to help us in our efforts.
+Most of the time, Allah SWT tests us with small numbers in our Da’wah.
+Sometimes, we are even left alone, with no one to help us.

-Having small numbers in the early stages of Da’wah is a Sunnah of all the Prophets (AS).
-Some Prophets even struggle to gain followers throughout their entire mission.
+Having few followers in the early stages of Da’wah is a Sunnah of all Prophets (AS).
+Some Prophets struggled to gain followers throughout their entire mission.

-• We get to revive the Sunnah of the Prophets (AS) when people do not listen to their talks, yet they continue giving Da’wah
+- Remember this is a Sunnah of the Prophets (AS).
+People didn’t listen to their talks, yet they continued giving Da’wah

-• We can take this opportunity to train new or less experienced brothers to give talks.
-Giving new brothers the chance to talk will build the Fikr for Deen (worry and concern for Deen) in them.
+- We should use this chance to train new or less experienced brothers to give talks.
+Giving new brothers speaking opportunities will build the Fikr for Deen (concern for Deen) in them

-Mujahadah #7 – We have to put up with brothers with different temperaments
+Mujahadah #7 – We have to work with people with different temperaments

-It is common that when we engage in any team or Jamaat effort, we have different temperaments and ways of doing things.
-Desire comes to push our opinions or put down others who are different from us.
+In any team or Jamaat effort, we meet people with different temperaments and ways of doing things.
+We may feel the urge to push our opinions or criticize others who are different.

-• We put up with brothers who have different temperaments to us.
+- We work with brothers who have different temperaments

-• We continue to attend local Mashwaras despite our opinions being rejected.
+- We attend local Mashwaras even when our opinions are rejected

-• We make Sabr when brothers are harsh to us.
+- We practice Sabr when brothers are harsh to us

-There is no doubt that this is a great Sunnah that the prophets also went through.
-Prophet Musa AS dealt with intense difficulty with his own tribe.
-The Sahaba RAhum also had different temperaments (Mizaaj) but they made Sabr on it.
+This is clearly a great Sunnah that the prophets also followed.
+Prophet Musa AS faced intense difficulties with his own tribe.
+The Sahaba RAhum also had different temperaments (Mizaaj) but they all practiced Sabr.

 Due to ALL the difficulties, we turn and cry to Allah SWT

-With all these hardships, difficulties, and feelings of hopelessness, Allah SWT Himself makes us humble towards him.
+With all these hardships, difficulties, and feelings of hopelessness, Allah SWT Himself makes us humble.
 We turn to Allah SWT crying in Du’a (supplication).
-Tears after tears fall from our cheeks.
-We complain to Allah SWT of our weakness.
-We don’t want any fame, status or anything in this world; and we beg Allah SWT the only thing we want from all our hardships…
+Tears fall from our cheeks.
+We tell Allah SWT about our weakness.
+We don’t seek fame, status or worldly gains.
+We only beg Allah SWT for one thing from all our hardships…

 …..and that is the Hidayah (guidance) for all mankind.

 How beautiful is this effort?
-It is pure, sincere and is no doubt the Sunnah of all the prophets (AS).
+It is pure, sincere and clearly the Sunnah of all the prophets (AS).

-Even after all our efforts and no one listens to us, this experience alone is the greatest success we have achieved.
+Even if no one listens to us after all our efforts, this experience alone is our greatest success.

 Da’wah was the means for Islah.